 A Myanmar court rejected bail Thursday for an independent newspaper editor and a satire columnist who were detained last week over an article that allegedly insulted the armed forces under a controversial telecommunications law, sparking a protest campaign from fellow journalists who say it curbs free speech.

-Kyaw Min Swe, editor-in-chief of The Voice Daily, and the newspaper’s satire columnist who writes under the pseudonym "British Ko Ko Maung," were detained on June 2 under Article 66(d) of the Telecommunications Law, which prohibits the use of the telecom network to defame people.
+Kyaw Min Swe, editor-in-chief of The Voice Daily, and the newspaper’s satire columnist who writes under the pseudonym "British Ko Ko Maung," were detained on June 2 under Section 66(d) of the Telecommunications Law, which prohibits the use of the telecom network to defame people.
 Violators are subject to a jail sentence of up to three years and a fine.

 "According to the Criminal Code, Section 497/1, they can be let out on bail, but their bail requests were rejected.
 The judge asked us for more documents and we produced more documents, but then he said he can’t wait to receive more documents to support bail because they have to be sentenced as soon as possible," Myo Thein, lawyer for Kyaw Min Swe and British Ko Ko Maung, told RFA's Myanmar Service.